 When it comes to fall foliage, nothing beats the spectrum of colors on display in the Berkshire hills.
 Leaf peepers rejoice as the forested landscape erupts into shades of copper, cornelian, cranberry, gold, and every hue in between.
 From late September to October, this prismatic flash in the pan transforms any regular, old weekend hike into a dream-like ramble.
 Gazing at these fiery hills from an elevated vantage point makes us feel fixed in suspension, floating between halcyon days and the edges of change.

 Below you’ll find 20 of our favorite family-friendly foliage locations.
 These hikes are grouped in order of difficulty, beginning with the most accessible for any age.
-None of the hikes are over 3 miles, yet some may be more suitable for older children because of steeper ascents and proximity to a ledge.
+None of these hikes are over 3 miles, yet some may be more suitable for older children because of steeper ascents and proximity to a ledge.
 Trust your gut, you know best what your family can handle.
 Be mindful that fall brings hunting season to some places and packing a blaze orange vest is a cheap and effective precaution.

 Enjoy the fall, ya’ll!

-Niles Trail at Mountain Meadow Preserve (Williamstown/Vermont) – At the end of August, we adventured to this Trustees property and couldn’t get enough of the views!
+Niles Trail at Mountain Meadow Preserve (Williamstown/Vermont) – At the very end of August, we adventured to this Trustees property and couldn’t get enough of the views!
 The yellow and purple fields of goldenrod and aster were like a dream to wander through.
 We are so excited to go back and take in the view of Greylock and the Hoosac Valley during foliage season.
 With such an easy walk to such a wondrous payoff, you really can’t beat it! http://www.thetrustees.org/places-to-visit/berkshires/mountain-meadow.html

 Canoe Meadows Wildlife Sanctuary (Pittsfield) – One of six Mass Audubon properties in Berkshire County, Canoe Meadows is wonderful in every season.
-Take the Sacred Way Trail and enjoy a gentle, flat 1-mile trail winds through the sanctuary’s scenic woods, fields, wetlands, and along the Housatonic River.
+Take the Sacred Way Trail and enjoy a gentle, flat 1-mile trail that winds through the sanctuary’s scenic woods, fields, wetlands, and along the Housatonic River.
 Open fields offer opportunities to take in fall colors.
-A great spot to bird watch for migrant species during the changing seasons. https://www.massaudubon.org/get-outdoors/wildlife-sanctuaries/canoe-meadows
+A great spot to bird-watch for migrant species during the changing seasons. https://www.massaudubon.org/get-outdoors/wildlife-sanctuaries/canoe-meadows

 Benedict Pond Loop Trail (Great Barrington) – Located in lush Beartown State Forest, this flat 1.7 mile loop is great for all ages and offers beautiful views of serene Benedict pond.
 Surrounded by dense woodlands, this backdrop in fall transition, is something to see.

-Mahanna Cobble (Lenox/Pittsfield) – The northern summit of Yokun Ridge, this BNRC property extends into Bousquet Ski area.
-Parking is available at Bousquet (except for winter!).
-Take the far left slope onto the Drifter Ski Trail (make sure to turn around and check out the view!) and climb upwards to the highest chair lift (so many VIEWS!).
+Mahanna Cobble (Lenox/Pittsfield) – The northern summit of Yokun Ridge, this BNRC property extends into the Bousquet Ski area.
+Parking is available at Bousquet (except in winter!).
+Take the far left slope that runs parallel to the Drifter Ski Trail (make sure to turn around and check out the view!) and climb upwards towards the highest chair lift (so many VIEWS!).
 Continue past the radio tower to a 1/4 mile trek through the woods.
 The summit opens up to a stone bench and MORE glorious views.
 The most difficult hike on this list, but boasts the biggest payoff!